Thursday, 05 Mar 2026

 Allow 1½ hours from Buzzard’s Nest

-Visit the fortified settlements at Janet's Brae and imagine how our ancestors would have lived in this area over 2000 years ago on this fascinating route through a beautiful and varied area of the forest.
+Visit the fortified settlements at Janet's Brae.
+Stop to imagine how our ancestors would have lived in this area over 2000 years ago on. this is a fascinating route through a beautiful and varied area of the forest.

 Discover the charms of Glentress Burn, passing its serene ponds before winding through the magnificent Douglas firs above.